Challenging Negative Thoughts These 7 Ways

 For example, if someone tells you, “You never make it to work on time,” your automatic response might be something like “No way!
 Maybe I’ve been late before, but I usually make it on time and sometimes even arrive early.”

-But when your brain criticizes you, you just accept it as a fact.
+But when your brain criticizes you with negative thoughts, you just accept it as a fact.

 What you can do in this case is prepare evidence to the contrary—such as a list of the things you’re good at, a record of positive feedback from others, and a gratitude list (all the great things in your life).

 The next time your mind attacks you, show it that it’s not always right.
 This way, you create an inner discourse and begin challenging the thoughts that pop up on their own.